Richard Cummings Jr.: Producing and directing

 While continuing to pursue his acting career, Cummings Jr. teamed up with Robert Townsend to act in and produce the surprise hit feature, Hollywood Shuffle.
 At the same time, he partnered with fellow "Shuffle" producer Carl Craig to form Underdog Films to produce music videos showcasing emerging urban/r&b artists.
 Underdog Films worked with directors such as Hype Williams and The Hughes Brothers and produced videos for platinum artists such as N.W.A., Dr. Dre, Ice Cube, Red Hot Chili Peppers and Snoop Dogg.
 The company won the MTV Video Music Awards for Best Rap Video in 1996 and also produced videos for the soundtracks to Boyz n the Hood and House Party 3.
 In addition, Underdog produced a number of commercial spots for Rock the Vote during the Clinton presidential campaign.

 In addition, Cummings Jr. had directed multiple videos for platinum recording artist Candyman and Jazz artist George Howard, among others.
 He produced and directed the independent film Thicker Than Water with Ice Cube, Fat Joe and Mack 10 and most recently produced another independent film, "Playas Ball," financed by NBA player Dale Davis of the Golden State Warriors.

 Current projects

 Cummings Jr. was producing the Usher project with Jonathan Prince for Dimension Films.
 The movie would have been an updated version of Jailhouse Rock in which Usher would have both acted and sung.
-He is also developing a one-hour drama with Prince, Warner Bros and Don Cornelius Productions for Fox Television.
+He was also developing a one-hour drama with Prince, Warner Bros and Don Cornelius Productions for Fox Television, which did not materialize before the musician’s death in 2016.